rghate/FlowerDeliveryApp/README.md

 Please Note:

 1. Created a local test json file (./Resources/TestFile.json).
 To read data from test file, set ‘readTestData’ property to true in APIService.swift.
+2. A demo video of added in 'Demo Video' folder.

     Improvements: